📚StudySolv

 Q 2

-A rally starts with 120 members and 9 members drop out every hour.
-How many members remain after 1, 2, 3, ... hours?
-Find a linear expression for the number of members at the end of the nth hour.
+2. A rally starts with 120 members.
+Each hour, 9 members drop out of the group.
+Find the number of members remaining after 1, 2, 3, ... hours, and write a linear expression for the number of members at the end of the nth hour.

 Solution